 - If being coy and submissive is sexually attractive to women, then coyness and submissiveness are masculine qualities.

-A man’s looks, ways of behavior, thought patterns, interests, and even clothes are masculine to the extent that they increase his chances of getting laid.
+A man’s looks, clothing style, ways of behavior, thought patterns, and interests are masculine to the extent that they increase his chances of getting laid.
 Raw masculinity is thus optimized for the female short-term mating strategy, aimed at the insemination by a sexually exciting male.
 True masculinity, as a function of the reality of mating dynamics, is objective, sexual, and behavioral—determined by women’s objective sexual behavior.
 Of course, individual women might have idiosyncratic tastes and sexual desires, but there exist general behavioral tendencies, and they are all that matter here.

 As we know, women’s libido peaks around ovulation, making them more likely to have sex.
 And since masculinity is directly linked to a man’s ability to get laid, qualities that females find most attractive at mid-cycle are the most masculine qualities.
 Such qualities include masculine facial features,2 lower voice pitch,3 and behavioral competitiveness.4